Pranav0426/casting-agency/README.md

 Replace the jwt tokens in test_app.py with the ones generated on the website.

-For testing locally, we need to rest database.
+For testing locally, we need to reset database.
 To reset database, run

 ```